Valerie Pitman: Cancer battle and love interests

 Shortly after being reintroduced as a staff member at the Mill, Valerie is diagnosed with hodgkin lymphoma.
 On her character's "roller coaster battle with cancer", Moyle felt honoured to be given an important issue-led storyline.
 She thought that it was a poignant decision to give a comedic relief character a cancer storyline.
-Moyle met with cancer sufferers and cancer survivors to prepare for the storyline and to garner their experiences so that she could portray Valerie's situation accurately.
+Moyle met with cancer patients and cancer survivors to prepare for the storyline and to garner their experiences so that she could portray Valerie's situation accurately.
 She also revealed that a friend of hers had experienced a cancer scare shortly prior to the storyline and drew on that too.
 Moyle liked that the writers kept the light-hearted comedy within her scenes despite the gravitas of her situation, with scenes including Valerie gate crashing randomers' funerals and using them as inspiration for her own.
-Moyle found it interesting to see Valerie's reaction to a life threatening situation, since she dealt with it "mostly badly", and her reaction included planning her own funeral.
+Moyle found it interesting to see Valerie's reaction to a life-threatening situation, since she dealt with it "mostly badly", and her reaction included planning her own funeral.
 When reflecting on her 10 years on Doctors in 2022, Moyle stated that the cancer storyline was a personal highlight for her throughout her tenure.

 When Valerie is going through her cancer storyline, she begins a relationship with Barry Biglow (David Perks), but jilts him at the altar when she learns that she is free of cancer.
 In June 2020, a viewer on an online interview asked if Valerie would get a love interest.
 Producer Peter Eryl Lloyd confirmed that Valerie would be set to have a relationship in upcoming scenes, and Moyle expressed her joy at the news, having not known about the romantic development prior to the livestream.
 Her love interest is later to be revealed as Aashiq Sawney (Raj Ghatak), who eventually gets with Emma Reid (Dido Miles) instead.